 You will be sent information about your child’s progress, including attitude to learning and homework, throughout the year in a Progress Review.

-Should you have any queries about how your child’s target has been set, do not hesitate to contact either your son/daughter’s Pastoral and Academic Leader (PAL) or Mr P McFadden (Deputy Headteacher).
+Should you have any queries about how your child’s target has been set, do not hesitate to contact either your son/daughter’s Pastoral and Academic Leader (PAL) or Mr P McFadden (Senior Deputy Headteacher).